 The decision of whether to use Category 5e, 6 or 6a cables to wire your Ethernet network pretty much comes down to cost, data transfer speed and connection distance.
 All use RJ45 connectors to patch into your network via server, router, computer or other hardware.
-As well, all support Power over Ethernet (PoE).
+All also support Power over Ethernet (PoE).
 Otherwise, each cable has a different standard.

 It should be noted that network transmission speed depends on all the components being able to operate on the higher speed.
 The transmission speed rating for each standard is theoretical.
 So, a legacy device that is incapable of Gigabit speeds won’t be able to attain Gigabit speeds just because you use a faster cable.

 Should You Consider a Faster Cable Such As Cat 8?

 For high-speed switch to switch communications in a 25G or 40G network, Cat 8 is an appropriate choice.
 For all other situations, Cat 6 or Cat 6a cables will be plenty fast enough.
 They cost less and are easier to install.

 - For assistance finding the perfect Cat 5e, Cat6 or Cat6a cable to complete your network upgrade, expansion or installation, see Tripp Lite’s Network Cable Matrix for a choice of applications, lengths and colors.

 - We can help you find the right cabling for almost any application with its Cable Finder tool.
 Choose the connectors on each end, and let the Cable Finder do the rest.